How Much is My Car Accident Claim Worth?

 5. Loss of consortium (through your spouse)

-An attorney can help you determine how to value and calculate these intangible damages so that you can receive the full amount you deserve for your claim.
+An attorney can help you determine how to value and calculate these intangible damages so that you can receive the total amount you deserve for your claim.

 Proving Negligence

-In any accident, an insurance company will investigate to determine who is at fault.
-When an injured driver is pursuing damages, it needs to be proven that the other driver was negligent, causing the accident.
+In any accident, an insurance company will investigate who is at fault.
+When an injured driver is pursuing damages, it must be proven that the other driver was negligent, causing the accident.

 Negligence means that a person failed to do something that anyone of reasonable care would have done.
-Simply stated, when a person behaves negligently, they are behaving in a careless manner.
+Simply stated, when a person behaves negligently, they are behaving carelessly.

 • Duty: the defendant (person being sued) had a duty of care to the other driver